How We Achieved 5-10x Faster Rust Docker Builds with Zigbuild

 Problem: We tried building all three backends (SQLite, PostgreSQL, MySQL) in parallel, but cargo lock files conflicted.

-Solution: Let cargo handle serialization naturally.
-The compilation step blocks on cargo’s internal lock, so parallel builds work fine—they just serialize at compile time and parallelize at the Docker/push steps.
+Solution: Let Cargo serialize naturally.
+The compilation step blocks on Cargo’s internal lock, so parallel builds serialize at compile time and still parallelize at the Docker and push steps.

 5. Feature Flag Isolation